gaperton/Type-R/docsource/_index.md

 <div class=row>
 <div class=col-third>

-### Reactive and persistent state

-All data objects defined with Type-R are observable and serializable by default.
+## Serializable and observable

-Complex serialization scenarios like many-to-many relations are supported out of box.
+Complex serialization scenarios like many-to-many relations by id are supported out of box.

 </div>
 <div class=col-third>

-### Declarative validation
+## Declarative validation

-Validation checks are transparent and defined as a part of an attributes definition.
+Validation checks are transparent and declarative.

 </div>
 <div class=col-third>

-### Dynamically type-safe
+## Dynamically type-safe

 State elements are _typed_.
 It's guaranteed that state elements will